 A snow blanket makes a beautiful, picturesque setting, but the reality isn’t always so cozy.
 Snow and ice can also be a potential risk for your home.

-How Snow and Ice Can Damage Your Roof
+How Snow and Ice Can Damage Your Roof?

-- Snow Overloading Can Collapse Your Roof – This is extremely rare, but it’s still technically possible.
-According to the Insurance Institute for Business and Home Safety, it takes 4 feet of fresh snow (or 2 feet of old, compressed snow) to create enough weight to stress a roof.
+1. Roof Collapsing – This is extremely rare, but it’s still technically possible.
+According to the Insurance Institute for Business and Home Safety (IBHS), it takes 4 feet of fresh snow (or 2 feet of old, compressed snow) to create enough weight to stress a roof.

 Ice dams occur when you get a buildup of ice along the eaves of your roof.
 When water freezes, it expands and damages your shingles, opens cracks, and pry off your gutters.

-- Freeze and Thaw Cycles – If there is a crack in your roof, water seeps in and then freezes.
+3. Freeze and Thaw Cycles – If there is a crack in your roof, water seeps in and then freezes.
 When this happens, the crack can expand making a small crack much bigger over time.

-- Broken, Chipped, or Cracked Windows – In addition to the roof damage, snow and ice can cause damaged window casings, shattered windows, cracks and holes, broken panes, and a damaged frame.
+4. Broken, Chipped, or Cracked Windows – In addition to the roof damage, snow and ice can cause damaged window casings, shattered windows, cracks and holes, broken panes, and a damaged frame.

 What To Do After the Storm?

-For a full roof inspection, always call a trained professional with the tools and safety techniques to check for damage.
+For a full inspection, always call a trained professional with the tools and safety techniques to check for damage.
 They will safely assess what kinds of repairs you may need.

 Areas to Check: